proxycheck/proxycheck-php/UPGRADE.md

 // Input your options for this query including your optional API Key and query flags.
 $proxycheck_options = array(
   'API_KEY' => '######-######-######-######', // Your API Key.
+  'HMAC_KEY' => '', // Optional HMAC key from the Dashboard, requires TLS_SECURITY set to true.
   'ASN_DATA' => 1, // Enable ASN data response.
   'DAY_RESTRICTOR' => 7, // Restrict checking to proxies seen in the past # of days.
   'VPN_DETECTION' => 1, // Check for both VPN's and Proxies instead of just Proxies.